Exoprimal

-Exoprimal is an upcoming third-person shooter game developed and published by Capcom.
-It is a multiplayer action game in which the player must fight against massive hordes of dinosaurs and mutated prehistoric creatures.
-The game is scheduled for release on July 14, 2023, for the PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S.
+Exoprimal is a 2023 multiplayer third-person shooter game developed and published by Capcom.
+In the game, the player controls an "exofighter", an exosuit-equipped soldier, who must complete objectives while fighting hordes of dinosaurs with the goal of defeating the sinister artificial intelligence Leviathan.
+In gameplay, players are grouped into two teams of five, and must compete with each other to defeat waves of dinosaurs and complete objectives before the opposing team can.

+Exoprimal was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on July 14, 2023.
+The game received mixed reviews from critics and had sold under 940,000 units by September 2023.

 Gameplay

-Exoprimal is a player-versus-player-versus environment video game.
-In the game, the player assumes control of an Exofighter, who must complete a series of combat challenges set by a sinister artificial intelligence named Leviathan in order to uncover a way to destroy it.
-The game features multiple exosuit armor, with each having its own weapons and abilities.
-For instance, Roadblock is a tank character who is equipped with a shield, the Witchdoctor is a support character who can heal other players, while Barrage is an explosive expert.
+Exoprimal is a "player-versus-player-versus-environment" video game where players, controlling exofighters, are divided into two teams and compete to complete objectives first.
+The game features multiple exosuits, each with their own weapons and abilities, categorized into three character classes: Assault, Tank, and Support.
+For instance, Roadblock is a tank character who is equipped with a shield, the Witchdoctor is a supporting character who can heal other players, and Barrage is an explosive expert.
 Players can change their classes during gameplay, or apply "rigs" to their characters, which grant them abilities from other classes.
 Players can also progress through the game's Survival Pass to unlock new skins and cosmetic items for their exosuits and weapons.

 The main mode in the game is "Dino Survival".
 Two teams of five players must race against each other to complete the objectives set by Leviathan.
-The main opponents in the game are dinosaurs unleashed from mysterious vortexes, including T-rex, Triceratops and massive hordes of raptors, as well as mutated prehistoric creatures named "NeoSaurs" which have special combat abiltiies.
+The main opponents in the game are dinosaurs unleashed from mysterious vortexes, including Tyrannosaurus, Triceratops, Pachycephalosaurus, Pteranodon, and massive hordes of raptors, as well as mutated prehistoric creatures named "neosaurs" which have special combat abilities.
 The objectives and combat challenges players must complete include Dinosaur Cull, VTOL Defense, Data Key Security, Omega Charge, and Energy Taker.
 According to game director Takuro Hiraoka, players are sometimes required to fight against or fight with each other.
 Dinosaur Cull requires players to eliminate a specific kind of dinosaur, while VTOL Defense tasks players to guard a grounded aircraft and protect it from dinosaur attacks.
 As the player completes objectives, they will gain experience points, which would allow them to further upgrade their characters and unlock more story missions.